Notes based on CS229 Lecture 3

 The generalization of Newton’s method is given by:

-Where HH is a d+1byd+1d+1-by-d+1 matrix (assuming that we include the intercept term) named the Hessian, the entries of which are given by:
+Where is a matrix (assuming that we include the intercept term) named the Hessian, the entries of which are given by:

 Newton’s method typically enjoys faster convergence than (batch) gradient descent, and requires many fewer iterations to get very close to the minimum.
 One iteration of Newton’s can, however, be more expensive than one iteration of gradient descent, since it requires finding and inverting an d-by-d Hessian; but so long as d is not too large, it is usually much faster overall.